vikramnayak-com/lean-bi/README.md

 ## How to do this on your own:
 - First: Explore the Lean BI system overview first (/Lean_BI_System_Overview.md)
 - Next: Choose a path.
 Either generate your own system prompts for each "step" using the Master prompt (/BYOBI_Master_Prompt.md) or use the ones already created here (/ready_prompts/)
 - Next: Set up the projects in your AI environment of choice.
 One Claude / ChatGPT project per "Lean BI Step".
-Eg. "DRD Maker" is a separate project, which will have multiple chats - one for each of your dashboards
+Eg. "DRD Maker" is a separate project, which will have multiple chats - one for each of your dashboards.
+Remember to include /ready_prompts/dashboard.html in Step 6!
-- Choose a use case or create a use case, and get started!
+- Choose a use case or create your own use case, and get started!
 The output of one step becomes the input of the next step.
 Keep going till you finish the last step, and can view the dashboard wireframe